hashrocket/websocket-shootout/README.md

 ```

 The above benchmark starts by connecting 1000 websocket clients to ws://earth.local:3334/ws.
 Then it sends 100 broadcast requests with a concurrency of 10.
 It increases by 1000 clients at a time until the 95th percentile round-trip time exceeds 250ms.

+Run `make` to build the benchmark tool.
+Ensure you have previously initialized git submodules or the build will fail.
+The benchmark tool will be built to `bin/websocket-bench`.

 ## Open file limits